 Her personality was a rare gift, one that cultivated friendships and bonds that transcended the ordinary.
 Noni's nurses, who cared for her during her final days, were drawn to her vibrant spirit.
 They made time on their breaks and days off to spend precious moments with her, reflecting the joy she infused into the lives of those around her.
 It was simply impossible to remain untouched by her presence; her warmth enveloped all who entered her life.
 She was a woman who never raised her voice, nor uttered a curse, choosing instead to communicate through tender affection and unwavering patience.
 Many people called her "sunshine" because she was sunshine in human form.
 You would never see her without a smile on her face, even when she was in the hospital.

 The cornerstone of her life was her 57-year marriage to Jerry, her high school sweetheart.
-Their union was a testament to her character—she was a devoted, loving, and forgiving wife, often described as the rain to his fire.
-Together, they built a life filled with love, laughter, and shared dreams, spending countless wonderful years together.
+Their union was a testament to her character—she was a devoted, loving wife.
+Together, they built a life filled with love, laughter, and spending time with all of their daughters and granddaughters, spending countless wonderful years together.
 Each moment spent alongside Jerry only solidified her legacy of love and partnership.

 Noni found joy in the simple pleasures of life.
 A long-time member of West Gantt Baptist Church, she had been unable to attend recently, but she never missed a Sunday morning watching Gabriel Swaggert.
 The Hallmark channel filled her home with stories of love and joy, perfectly aligning with her passion for Christmas and its heartwarming decorations.
-Not to mention, her enthusiasm for QVC led to a treasure trove of items in her home, giving her grandkids their own shop to explore.
+Not to mention, her enthusiasm for QVC led to a treasure trove of items in her home, giving her grandkids their own birthday store to peruse, since she found it harder to go out shopping in her later years.

 Norma "Noni" B. Hendrix leaves behind a legacy of love that will continue to resonate through the hearts of her family and friends.
 Though she has departed from this earthly realm, the kindness and warmth she exuded will live on in the memories and lives of those who adored her.